 Poinsettia blooms are long-lasting.
 They continue to bloom into late January to early February.
 After the flower bracts wither and die, prune them off.
 Then, trim and shape the plant, if necessary.

 Did you know?
-Poinsettias can grow up to 10 feet.
-But, to grow them this big you will need a few years in a tropical climate that does not experience frosts.
+Poinsettias can grow up to 18 feet.
+But, to grow them this big you will need the right variety, and few years in a tropical climate that does not experience frosts.

 The poinsettia plant above was forced at home, following the instructions below.
 Because we did not have a grow light on it during the daylight hours, the leaves were not as full and lush as a store-bought plant.
 But, as you can see, it certainly came out beautifully!